WatForm/fortress/examples/README.md

 ### Pigeonhole
 Run the following code to compile and run the Pigeonhole example.
-The numbers can be changed to change the number of pigeons and holes.
 ```
 # Compile
 javac -cp ".:libs/*" Pigeonhole.java

 # Run
-java -cp ".:libs/*" -Djava.library.path="libs" Pigeonhole 10 10
+java -cp ".:libs/*" -Djava.library.path="libs" Pigeonhole 7 6
 ```
+This example answers the question "Can you stuff 7 pigeons into 6 holes so that no hole has more than one pigeon in it?".
+The numbers provided can be changed to change the number of pigeons and holes.
+It will be satisfiable if and only if the number of pigeons is less than or equal to the number of holes.

-### Latin Squares
+### Latin Square
-Run the following code to compile and run the Latin Squares example.
+Run the following code to compile and run the Latin Square example.
-The number can be changed to change the grid size.
 ```
 # Compile
 javac -cp ".:libs/*" LatinSquare.java